Warning: Anti-abortion centers harm pregnant Floridians.

 - They often schedule appointments as far out as possible because they know timing is critical with any pregnancy.
 Women who wait may face costs that are prohibitive or be too far along to get an abortion.

 Tricking, shaming, and scaring potentially pregnant women is unjust.
-Floridians deserve timely access and a full range of care options, not medically inaccurate information pushed on them by fake clinics.
+Floridians deserve timely access and a full range of care options, not medically inaccurate information pushed on them by anti-abortion pregnancy centers.

 Extremists in the Florida Legislature have repeatedly attacked women’s health care, in particular targeting access to safe and legal abortion.
-One avenue of attack has been legitimizing fake clinics through putting their network under contract with the Florida Dept. of Health (DOH) umbrella and funding them with a $4 Million per year contract to provide “wellness services.”
-Despite the proven public health need for women to be able to access the full range of timely and affordable reproductive health care services, our State government is funding fake clinics that do the exact opposite.
+One avenue of attack has been legitimizing anti-abortion pregnancy centers through legislation.
+In 2018, then Gov. Rick Scott signed a law requiring Florida taxpayers to permanently fund anti-abortion pregnancy centers, and in 2023, Gov. Ron DeSantis signed a bill to increase funding to $25 million annually.
+Despite the proven public health need for women to be able to access the full range of timely and affordable reproductive health care services, our State government is funding anti-abortion pregnancy centers that do the exact opposite.
+Find out more in our 2021 exposé that uncovers a proliferation of false and deceptive medical information, inflated reimbursement rates, and wasteful spending.

 We’re fighting back.

 Speaking truth to power.
-The Floridians for Reproductive Freedom (FRF) Fake Clinics Work Group is demanding that the DOH holds fake clinics accountable and work to expose fake clinics in our own communities.
-In July, we delivered a petition signed by more than 5,500 Floridians demanding more DOH oversight of the fake clinic network and their local operations.
+The Floridians for Reproductive Freedom (FRF) Fake Clinics Work Group is demanding that the DOH holds anti-abortion pregnancy centers accountable and is working to expose anti-abortion pregnancy centers in our own communities.
+In July of 2018, we delivered a petition signed by more than 5,500 Floridians demanding more DOH oversight of the anti-abortion pregnancy center network and their local operations.

 Reaching out to candidates.
-Members work to get fake clinic-related questions to organizers of an upcoming candidate forums or candidate questionnaires.
-This works to inform elected officials and the general public of fake clinics’ existence in Florida communities.
+Members work to get anti-abortion pregnancy centers-related questions to organizers of an upcoming candidate forums or candidate questionnaires.
+This works to inform elected officials and the general public of anti-abortion pregnancy centers’ existence in Florida communities.

 Getting fake clinics out of public schools.
-School boards in Florida are allowing fake clinic staff onto approved guest speaker lists for teachers to invite into their classrooms to cover topics around sexual health.
-Some counties are even contracting with fake clinics to provide sexual health education.
+School boards in Florida are allowing anti-abortion pregnancy center staff onto approved guest speaker lists for teachers to invite into their classrooms to cover topics around sexual health.
+Some counties are even contracting with anti-abortion pregnancy centers to provide sexual health education.
 Our work group is studying this issue as we develop strategy.

-Whether you are interested in working for policy change at the State level or in exposing a fake clinic in your own town, the FRF Fake Clinic Work Group welcomes your involvement.
-For more information, contact Amy Weintraub, work group chair .
+Whether you are interested in working for policy change at the State level or in exposing an anti-abortion pregnancy center in your own town, the FRF Fake Clinic Work Group welcomes your involvement.